 Gary’s Top Tips For Flathead Fishing

-- Flathead fishing on Botany Bay and Port Hacking is about working the tides.
+- Flathead fishing at Botany Bay and Port Hacking fishing spots is about working the tides.
 During incoming tides,fish will move up with the water, often in a few inches of water right along the edges.
 Fish retreat with the outgoing tide, moving back into the deeper gutters and channels.

 - The weedbeds at the entrance to South West Arm in Port Hacking are a great place to start and drop off into deeper water with a sandy bottom.
 On the falling tide flathead will sit in water just 100-150mm deep waiting for bait to be swept off the flats.
 On the incoming tide flathead sit in small sandy patches in the weed and can be targeted with soft plastics on Snakelockz jig heads.

 - Casting along rock walls and retrieving parallel to the rocks is a good strategy.
 Cast upcurrent and bounce the lure back a little faster than the current.
 Take a heavy duty lure retriever as it’s common to get hung up.
 Most lures can be recovered using a lure retriever.

 - Glassed out, calm days are Gary’s preference for flathead fishing.
 It’s important to have some water movement, but it’s not critical whether the water is clear or dirty.

 - For the land-based angler the groynes running at 90 degrees from the shore around Cooks River in th NW corner of Botany Bay are worth a cast.
 Stand on the shore and Put in 5-6 casts on one side of each groyne, then 5-6 casts on the other.
 If no fish are forthcoming, move to the next groyne.